Mykola-CI/pedigreat/TESTING.md

 * 35 warnings received regarding the use of :root variables: "Due to their dynamic nature, CSS variables are currently not statically checked".\
 According to [CSS Validator User Manual](https://jigsaw.w3.org/css-validator/manual.html) "Warnings are different from errors since they do not state a problem regarding the specification.
 They are here to warn (!) the CSS developer that some points might be dangerous and could lead to a strange behaviour on some user agents."\
 In fact, :root variables were implemented due to their benefits, such as enabling the use of dynamic values and facilitating easier maintenance and scalability of the Pedigreat CSS code.
-Despite these warnings, the Pedigreat CSS code has been thoroughly tested across multiple browsers and devices to ensure a consistent and optimal user experience.
+Despite these warnings, the Pedigreat CSS code has been thoroughly tested across multiple browsers and devices to ensure a consistent and optimal user experience, all features working consistently.

 ![CSS Validator warnings](documentation/testing-screnshots/validator-giffs/css-warnings-var-2023-11-10.png)